Steve Gilchrist

 Steve Gilchrist (born July 7, 1954) is a former politician in Ontario, Canada.
-He was a Progressive Conservative member of the Legislative Assembly of Ontario from 1995 to 2003 and served as a cabinet minister in the government of Mike Harris.
+He was a Progressive Conservative member of the Legislative Assembly of Ontario from 1995 to 2003 and served briefly as Minister of Municipal Affairs and Housing in the government of Mike Harris from June to October 1999, making him the cabinet member with the shorter tenure in the Harris ministry.

 Background

-His father, Gordon Gilchrist, was a Progressive Conservative member of the House of Commons of Canada.

 Gilchrist was educated at Queen's University, receiving a Bachelor of Commerce degree in 1975.

 Prior to entering elected office, he operated a number of Canadian Tire franchise stores from 1971 to 1995, including one of the largest stores in the chain.

+His father, Gordon Gilchrist, was a Progressive Conservative member of the House of Commons of Canada from 1979 to 1984.
+The senior Gilchrist stood down at the 1984 election and did not seek re-election after father and son were convicted tax evasion for their operation of one of their Canadian Tire stores.
+The conviction would resurface and dog the younger Gilchrist as he embarked on his brief ministerial career.
+During the controversy, Steve Gilchrist admitted that he was convicted of tax evasion.
+His assertion that Premier Mike Harris was informed of the conviction prior to his appointment to the Harris ministry was confirmed by the Premier's Office.

 Gilchrist was involved in several other business ventures, including the construction of a shopping centre (The Town & Country Centre) in Cobourg, Ontario, in 1989, and a family farming operation in Alnwick/Haldimand Township.

 Politics

 Active in the Ontario Progressive Conservative Party since 1970, Gilchrist first ran for the Ontario legislature in the 1990 provincial election in the riding of Scarborough East, but placed third behind incumbent Liberal Ed Fulton and the winner, New Democrat Bob Frankford.
-Later that year, he was elected third vice president of the Ontario Progressive Conservative Party.
-Two years later, he was acclaimed as President of the party and served from 1992 to 1994, succeeding Tony Clement.
+Later in 1990, he was elected third vice president of the Ontario Progressive Conservative Party, and later served as party president of the party from 1992 to 1994, succeeding Tony Clement, later a cabinet colleague.
 From 1990 to 1994, Gilchrist hosted various cable television shows on Trillium Cable in Scarborough.

 The Tories won a majority government in the 1995 election under Mike Harris.
 In a rematch from 1990, Gilchrist easily defeated Frankford by almost 12,000 votes, the highest plurality of any Toronto riding.
-He was immediately elected chair of the Standing Committee on Resources Development and he was named a parliamentary assistant to the Ministry of Municipal Affairs and Housing in 1997.
+He was given the role of chair of the Standing Committee on Resources Development in 1995, and was appointed parliamentary assistant to the Minister of Municipal Affairs and Housing Al Leach in 1997, making him a prominent figure in the final months of the acrimonious megacity debate leading up to the actual amalgamation in 1998.
+Gilchrist's combative defence of the amalgamation of the City of Toronto earned him high regards by selected key advisors in the Premier's Office.

-Gilchrist was re-elected in the 1999 provincial election, defeating Liberal candidate Peter Vanderyagt by about 3,500 votes.
-On June 17, 1999, Gilchrist was named Minister of Municipal Affairs and Housing but stepped aside to defend himself from allegations by the development industry in October 1999 after he had announced his intention to ban all development on the Oak Ridges Moraine.
-The allegations were proved to be unfounded, and he was exonerated but was not returned to cabinet.
-Shortly thereafter, he was appointed as co-chair of the Red Tape Commission and as a Commissioner on the Board of Internal Economy, the all-party committee that oversees the operation of the Ontario Parliament building.